Sheila Reid

-Sheila Reid (born 21 December 1937) is a Scottish actress, known for playing Madge Harvey in the ITV sitcom Benidorm (2007–2016).
+Sheila Reid (born 21 December 1937) is a Scottish actress.
 An original member of the Royal National Theatre in 1963, she played Bianca in the National's 1965 film version of Othello, with Laurence Olivier in the title role.
 Her other film appearances include Brazil (1985), The Winter Guest (1997) and Containment (2015).
+In her later career, she is known for playing Madge Harvey in the ITV sitcom Benidorm (2007–2016).

 Education

 Born in Glasgow, Reid grew up in Bridge of Weir before her father's army career took the family to India.
-She was then educated at Moreton Hall School, a boarding independent school for girls, near the market town of Oswestry in Shropshire, in central England.
+She was then educated at Moreton Hall School, a boarding independent school for girls, near the market town of Oswestry in Shropshire.
+Reid returned to the school to read ‘The Four Quartets’ by T. S. Eliot, at the Old Moretonian Grand Centenary Reunion celebration in 2014.

 Career

 Reid has had a long and distinguished career in theatre, film and television.
-She worked with Laurence Olivier at The Royal National Theatre in London.
+She worked with Laurence Olivier, at The Royal National Theatre in London, and with Ingmar Bergman and Elliott Gould.

-Roles in film and television
+Film and television

 1960s

-On 27 November 1960, she appeared in ITV drama anthology series Armchair Theatre as Assistant Librarian in the episode 'Mr Nobody'.

-On 11 July 1962, she appeared in ITV drama anthology series Tales of Mystery as Jessica in the episode 'Chinese Magic'.

-On 29 January 1964, she appeared in BBC One's drama series Z Cars as Maureen Stringfellow in the episode 'A Stroll Along the Sands'.

-On 2 June 1964, she appeared in ITV drama anthology series Love Story as Miss Watson in the episode 'The Wooing of Miss Watson'.
-Two years later, Reid re-appeared in the series, but was only credited as 'The Girl' in the episode 'Dead Set at Dream Boy' which aired on 25 July 1966.

-On 7 May 1966, she appeared in ITV drama anthology series Knock on Any Door as Sue Burton in the episode 'Sunday in Prospective'.